on-the-cloud-side/Stunt-programming-in-CSharp4/README.md

 > Doing things the hard or risky way because it is more exciting (and exciting is FUN…until you crash).

 This code is example on how to NOT create code.
 C# or any other language.
 Focus on requirements and do the design first.
-Just then implement and without trying to produce snazzy code that is maiking your program risky and error prone.
+Just then implement and without trying to produce snazzy code that is rendering your program risky and error prone.

 ### NOTES